 Type 1 Geotextile Turbidity Curtain

-Permeable Floating Turbidity Barrier Options
+Permeable Floating Turbidity Barrier for Calm Water

 The Triton Type 1 Geotextile Turbidity Curtain is a fully permeable floating turbidity barrier, designed specifically for use conditions where there is no current.
 This calm water turbidity curtain's sturdy design features heavy duty geotextile fabric, a choice of 4" or 6" floats, grommet connectors, bottom ballast chain, and an available skirt depth choice of 3 to 10 feet.
 The Type 1 Geotextile Turbidity Curtain (also known as Type 1 Silt Screen) not only provides an effective containment area for turbidity, but also filters the water while allowing limited water flow through the curtain itself.